Christer Fuglesang: STS-128

 On 15 July 2008 Fuglesang was selected as a mission specialist of the STS-128, launched on 28–29 August 2009.
 STS-128 (ISS assembly mission "17A") delivered equipment allowing the ISS crew to be expanded from three to six astronauts.

 During STS-128 Fuglesang also became the first spacewalker outside Russia and United States to do more than three spacewalks.
 With the completion of two more EVAs, he has performed five spacewalks.

 EVA

 Total EVA time from five spacewalks adds up to 31 hours 54 minutes giving Fuglesang a 29th place in history as of 14 September 2009.

+Autobiography

+In 2007, Fuglesang published his autobiography, a photo book co-written by Swedish journalist Johan Tell.
+Being born the same year at the launch of Sputnik (1957) made him a child of the space age, he writes.
+His admiration for cosmonautes and astronautes was thus awakened at an early age.
+He attended Gagarin's memorial in 1993, March 27th.
+Fuglesang does not, however, believe that Gagarin claimed not to have seen God in space and thus concluded he didn't exist.